OwenT2424/operating-systems-cw-journal/week1.md

 test applications and performance monitoring targets.

-Both systems are connected using a VirtualBox host-only network, providing an isolated private environment for secure SSH-based administration.
+Both systems are connected using a VirtualBox host-only network, providing an isolated private environment for secure SSH-based administration [3].
 This design reflects industry-standard practice in server and cloud environments, where headless systems are managed remotely to improve security and resource efficiency.